drhsqlite/fossil-mirror/www/env-opts.md

 `HOMEDRIVE` and `HOMEPATH` (Windows, used together), and `HOME` is used as the location of the `~/.fossil` file.

-`LOGNAME`: Name of the default user account if the local or global `default-user` setting is not present.
-The first environment variable found in the environment from the list `FOSSIL_USER`, `USERNAME` (Windows), `USER`, and `LOGNAME` is the user name.
-If none of those are set, then the default user name is "root".
+`LOGNAME`: Name of the logged in user on many Unix-like platforms.
+Used as the fossil user name if `FOSSIL_USER` is not specified.
+See the discussion of Fossil Username below for a lot more detail.

 `PATH`: Used by most platforms to locate programs invoked without a fully qualified name.
 Explicitly used by `fossil ui` on certain platforms